Any questions?

 • Q: How do I order a printed certificate?

-You can order a printed certificate for a Level 5 course here and for a Level 3 course here.
+You can order a printed certificate here.
 The quoted price includes professional printing and shipment via courier.

 You can order your printed certificate at any time.
 However, it won’t be dispatched until you’ve successfully completed your entire course.